 Design elevated embankments to meet applicable safety standards.

 Stabilize earth slopes and bottoms using grass seed mixes recommended by the NRCS and capable of resisting the anticipated shearing forces associated with velocities to be routed through the forebay.
 Use only grasses.
 Using other vegetation will reduce the storage volume in the forebay.
-Make sure that the selected grasses are able to withstand periodic inundation under water, and drought- tolerant during the summer.
+Make sure that the selected grasses can withstand periodic inundation under water, and drought- tolerant during the summer.
 MassDEP recommends using a mix of grasses rather than relying upon a single grass species.

-Alternatively, the bottom floor may be stabilized with concrete or stone to aid maintenance.
-Concrete floors or pads, or any hard bottom floor, greatly facilitate the removal of accumulated sediment.
+Alternatively, the bottom floor may be designed with concrete or stone to aid maintenance.
+Concrete floors or pads, greatly facilitate the removal of accumulated sediment.

-When the bottom floor is vegetated, it may be necessary to remove accumulated sediment by hand, along with re-seeding or re-sodding grasses removed during maintenance.

 Design sediment forebays to make maintenance accessible and easy.
-If machinery is required to remove the sediment, carefully incorporate equipment access in the design.
-Sediment forebays may require excavation so concrete flooring may not always be appropriate.
+Incorporate equipment access around the forebay perimeter as part of the design to facilitate maintenance.
+Provide an access way for maintenance, with a minimum width of 15 feet and a maximum slope of 15%, by public or private right-of-way Sediment forebays may require excavation so concrete flooring may not always be appropriate.
+Sediment forebays with concrete flooring require notched weirs in order to fully drain within 72-hours of a storm.

 Include sediment depth markers to simplify inspections.
 Sediment markers make it easy to determine when the sediment depth is between 3 and 6 feet and needs to be removed.
 Make the side slopes of sediment forebays no steeper than 3:1.
 Design the sediment forebay so that the discharge or outflow velocity can control the 2-year peak discharge without scour.
 Design the channel geometry to prevent erosion from the 2-year peak discharge.

 Do not confuse post-construction sediment forebays with the sediment traps used as a construction-period control.
 Construction-period sediment control traps are sized larger than forebays, because there is a greater amount of suspended solids in construction period runoff.
-Construction- period sediment traps are sized based on drainage area and not impervious acre.
+Construction- period sediment traps are sized based on drainage area and not impervious acre (see Appendix C).
 Never use a construction-period sediment trap for post-construction drainage purposes unless it is first brought off-line, thoroughly cleaned (including check dam), and stabilized before being made re-operational.

-Refer to the section of this chapter for information on the design of the check dam component of the sediment forebay.
-Set the minimum elevation of the check dam to hold a volume of 0.1-inch of runoff/ impervious acre.
-Check dam elevations may be uniform or they may contain a weir (e.g., when the top of the check dam is set to the 2-year or 10-year storm, and the bottom of the weir is set to the top of the 0.1-inch/impervious acre volume).
-When a weir is included in a stone berm, make sure that the weir is able to hold its shape.
-Fabric or wire may be required.
+Refer to the Check Dam section of this Appendix for information on the design of the check dam component of the sediment forebay.
+Set the minimum elevation of the check dam crown to hold a volume of 0.1-inch of runoff/ impervious acre.
+In no case shall the upper crown of the check dam be less than 1-foot in height above the forebay floor.
+Check dam crown elevations are generally uniform..